-The Investigative Services Division is under the direction of Deputy Chief John J. Mahoney III.
+The Investigative Services Division is under the direction of Deputy Kenneth Sprague.
 The Investigative Services Division is responsible for investigating all crimes and serious accidents that occur on MBTA property and conveyances.
 This includes all MBTA buses, the subway system, commuter rail lines and commuter boats.

 Criminal Investigation Unit

 The Criminal Investigations Unit is responsible for investigating crimes and incidents that occur on MBTA property and within MBTA Transit Police jurisdiction, including commuter rail incidents.
 The Unit conducts all death investigations in conjunction with the District Attorneys' Offices and has primary jurisdiction for all criminal acts perpetrated on the MBTA Transit System.
 The Unit is supported in its mission by Crime Scene Services.
 Additionally, the Criminal Investigations Unit works in close partnership with the Boston Police Youth Violence Strike Force and numerous other local agencies on various investigative initiatives.

 Crime Scene Services is responsible for processing all crime scenes.
 Detectives assigned to this Unit recover latent fingerprints, sketch and photograph crime scenes and recover physical evidence for scientific processing and prosecution.
 The Unit is responsible for processing all CCTV forensic video evidence for criminal investigations.
 Crime Scene Services also provides specialized crash reconstruction services for serious accidents that involve MBTA vehicles and the Unit works closely with the MBTA Safety and Transportation Departments.
 Detectives assigned to Crime Scene Services also serve as a liaison for all Hazardous Material incidents.
 See More